 - Components that are deployed, managed, and executed on a Jakarta EE server.
 These components include web components and Jakarta Enterprise Beans components.
-See the separate specifications for these components. - Components that are deployed and managed on a Jakarta EE server, but are loaded to and executed on a client machine.
+See the separate specifications for these components. - Components that are deployed and managed on a Jakarta EE server, but are loaded and executed on a client machine.
 These components include web resources such as HTML pages and applets embedded in HTML pages.

 • Components whose deployment and management is not completely defined by this specification.
 Application Clients fall into this category.
-Future versions of this specification may more fully define deployment and management of Application Clients.
-See Application Clients," for a description of Application Clients.